sb2bg/marionette/docs/network-production.md

 configured deadline expires; the deadline is exposed via a future `receiveWithin(duration)` variant if needed.

-For v1, `receive` blocks indefinitely until a message is available or the endpoint is closed.
-Callers that need a non-blocking poll use the trySend / tryRecv pattern, deferred until a real example asks for it.
+For v1, the socket-backed `receive` blocks indefinitely until a message is available or the endpoint is closed.
+The current in-process production stub is non-blocking and returns `null` when no queued message is addressed to the endpoint.
+Callers that need an explicit production poll API use a future trySend / tryRecv pattern, deferred until a real example asks for it.

 ### IO backend